MRise2/Hololive-Page-Duplication/README.md

 The code is super messy and it's not exactly a 1:1 clone but I tried my best to replicate it

-I'm still learning the basic fundementals but this was good practice but I definitely need to work on my CSS a lot more
+I'm still learning the basic fundementals but this was good practice and I definitely need to work on my CSS a lot more